rajdeepbaru/525a1/cs609-autumn2024_25-/lab04-OpenFlow/README.md

 10. Verify the connectivity between the three hosts.

 > [!TIP]
-> The code is given bellow.
+> The code is given below.
 Study the components of the code with the statements of the above questions.

 ```python
 from mininet.net import Mininet